 In addition to feature articles and book reviews, issues of MEJ may include Policy Essay that engages with debates in the policy community about current and ongoing developments in the region or that propose specific changes in policy.
 These submissions should be between 2,000 and 5,000 words.
 Policy papers will be subject to a shorter review process by the MEJ’s editorial staff in conjunction with The Middle East Institute.
 Unlike research articles, Policy Essays will be submitted on a per-issue basis and will not be considered later than two months before publication.

 Manuscripts submitted for consideration by the Journal must not be submitted simultaneously to any other publication, nor may they have been previously published elsewhere including online or as a working paper, in English or any other language.

-Text and reference note style should conform to the The Chicago Manual of Style.
+Text and reference note style should conform to the Chicago Manual of Style, 17th edition.
 All manuscripts must use footnotes rather than endnotes or in-line citations, and short citations instead of ibid. or op cit.
 MEJ transliterates according to the following styles, albeit without diacritical marks and and with deference to preferred usage:

 Please address any questions regarding the submissions process to the Journal's Managing Editor (firstname.lastname@example.org).

 Publishers who wish to have their titles considered for review should send review copies to the following address:

 Unsolicited book reviews are not considered for publication.